PEM--/devops-tuts/README.md

 > I've provided 2 network configurations here.
 The first one is a private network leading to 2 virtual machines that are not accessible to your local network ( only your local OSX).
-The second bridges your local OSX network driver so that your container gains public access within your LAN.
+The second bridges your local OSX network driver so that your VMs gain public access within your LAN.
 Note that for both of these network configurations, I've used static IPs.

 Before creating our virtual machine, we need to setup a `provisioning.sh`: